 Complete your Entrance Counseling and sign your Master Promissory Note online through the Department of Education's Direct Loan Servicing website.

 Repayment begins six months after completion of the degree program or after dropping to less than half-time enrollment status (less than 6 credits per semester).

 Students who have been awarded financial aid in excess of tuition, fees and other charges may apply for a refund to assist with the cost of off-campus living expenses and books, which are not charged to the student account.
 Refunds will be available no sooner than 10 days prior to the first day of classes.
 However, new students must meet several documentation requirements before they can receive a refund.
-If awarded Federal Direct Loans, students will be required to complete an entrance interview and loan counseling in addition to signing the Master Promissory Note before receiving a refund.
+If awarded Federal Direct Loans, students will be required to complete entrance counseling in addition to signing the Master Promissory Note before receiving a refund.
 In addition, students must have registered for classes.
-For new students, registration will generally not take place until the week of orientation.

 Students should plan to bring enough personal funds to cover all living expenses for at least one month until all necessary registration and loan paperwork has been completed.